mxvell/BookScrape/README.md

    **Save Book Data to Database**: The `storeBookData()` method in the `BookService` class saves the scraped book data to a PostgreSQL database using Spring Data JPA.

+   **Expose Book Data via REST API**: The `BookController` class provides a GET endpoint at `/books` that returns the list of scraped books.

     Clone the repository: https://github.com/mxvell/BookScrape.git
     Configure your PostgreSQL database in application.properties:
     - spring.datasource.url=jdbc:postgresql://localhost:5432/bookScraper